 I found the format artificial and uncomfortable (not least because none of us had any idea of what the other members in our group actually thought).
-What was interesting to me was the next step, when we all came together, sharing hugs and reconnecting across the groups, followed by a debrief where we all lay down and spoke about the experience when we felt we had something to say (rather like a Quaker Meeting).
+What was interesting to me was the next step.
+We all came together, sharing hugs and reconnecting across the groups, followed by a debrief where we all lay down and spoke about the experience when we felt we had something to say (rather like a Quaker Meeting).
 The relief felt after the “confrontation” was much stronger than if we had used a less confrontational discussion format.
 The experience made me think that there may be times when it’s worth increasing the discomfort at some points of event process to improve post-discomfort bonding.

 On the last evening of the Practicum, we piled into cars for a mystery outing.
 Our destination was revealed to be an Escape Room, or rather three Escape Rooms.

 We had an opportunity to cooperatively solve (or watch others solve) a myriad of physical and mental problems in order to either escape from a room or, in my case, to compete against another team in an identical room.
 I had heard about these rooms but never experienced one before.
 For a group to solve the puzzles, members had to communicate effectively with each other.
 Our group worked fairly independently, calling out or showing findings to the other members as we found clues and objects needed to increase our score or unlock further puzzles.
 I heard afterwards that our competitors were less effective at listening to each other, which is why we ended up “winning”.
 Video cameras watched us as we worked, though the staff told us that the video would stay private.